piccard21/vue-magic-line/README.md

       This is the content of the first vue-magic-line-tab
   </vue-magic-line-tab>
   <vue-magic-line-tab name="Second tab" active>
-      This is the content of the second vue-magic-line-tab
+      <b>This is the content of the second vue-magic-line-tab</b>
   </vue-magic-line-tab>
   <vue-magic-line-tab name="Third tab" disabled>
-      This is the content of the Third vue-magic-line-tab
+      This is the content of the third vue-magic-line-tab
   </vue-magic-line-tab>
   <vue-magic-line-tab name="Fourth tab">
-      This is the content of the Fourth vue-magic-line-tab
+      <i>This is the content of the fourth vue-magic-line-tab</i>
   </vue-magic-line-tab>
   <vue-magic-line-tab name="Fifth tab" disabled>
-      This is the content of the Fifth vue-magic-line-tab
+      This is the content of the fifth vue-magic-line-tab
   </vue-magic-line-tab>
   <vue-magic-line-tab name="Sixth tab">
-      This is the content of the Sixth vue-magic-line-tab
+      <p>This is the content of the sixth vue-magic-line-tab</p>
   </vue-magic-line-tab>
 </vue-magic-line>
 ```